Hgoatly/RecipesWithout/README.md

 - All of the card elements have been collapsed into 'accordions', whereby each collapsed element needs to be clicked on in order to be viewed.
 Only one card is visible at a time, as multiple cards next to each other would have been inappropriate for the screen size.
 The decision to collapse the card elements was made to provide better UX, as otherwise the site visitor would have to scroll past too much content, and it would have been poor UX.
+On the left hand side of the collapsible, I have added a font awesome
+'concierge-bell' as it looks like a cloche.

 ### Tablet Design Features: